kubrickfr/avsc-wiki/Quickstart.md

 One of the main features provided by [Avro][] is a way to encode (_serialize_) data.
-Once data is encoded, it can be stored in a file or a database, sent across the internet to be decoded on another computer (_deserialized_), etc.
+Once data is encoded, it can be stored in a file or a database, sent across the internet to be decoded on another computer, etc.

-Many different encodings exist.
+Many other encodings exist.
 [JSON][] for example is very commonly used from
 JavaScript: it's built-in (via `JSON.parse` and `JSON.stringify`), reasonably fast, and produces human-readable encodings.